jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DarkPopularBandicoot' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/darkpopularbandicoot"></a></p>

 _Professional driver on a closed course.
 And still, a gas car, with four wheels.
 There's nothing wrong with cars, trucks, or tractor-trailers.
-But, we're buying too many vehicles, and stupidly neglecting our infrastructure to pay for all the frills._
+But, we're buying too many vehicles, and stupidly neglecting our infrastructure to pay for all the frills.
+Credit: BMW._

 The truth is cars aren't new and exciting.
 They're already integrated into our lives.
 More chrome, keyless entry, leather interior are refreshing, enjoyable, but in the end, they don't really matter.
 You're the same cyborg with almost any car.